NEWS • 2020-09-10

 The pandemic highlights the need for city green space

 In times of social distancing, green areas in towns and cities are more important than ever.
 Ensuring access to nature for the public should be a fundamental strategy of cities when coping with the Covid-19 crisis.
-A pre-printed article, forthcoming in Landscape and urban Planning, points out that, during these extraordinary circumstances, urban green areas offer resilience for maintaining well-being in urban populations, while still enabling social distancing.
+This article points out that, during these extraordinary circumstances, urban green areas offer resilience for maintaining well-being in urban populations, while still enabling social distancing.
 The stress-reducing effects of interacting with nature are well-established scientifically and access to nature can also help people stay physically healthy, not least when other forms of exercise are limited.
 Historically, green areas have often provided critical support in times of crisis.
 The article also discusses the critical role of urban nature in times of crisis, an important area of research within the research programme Urban Social-Ecological Systems.

 Samuelsson, K., S. Barthel, J. Colding, G. Macassa, and M. Giusti.
 2020.
 Urban nature as a source of resilience during social distancing amidst the coronavirus pandemic.
 OSF Preprints. osf.io/3wx5a” osf.